SankethBK/diaryvault/README.md

 ## Key Features

 1. Rich text editor with support for images and videos
-2. Your data is securely preserved on your Google Drive account, ensuring your complete ownership and privacy.
+2. Your data is securely preserved on your Google Drive / Dropbox account, ensuring your complete ownership and privacy.
 3. Sync data between multiple devices.
 4. Fingerprint login on supported devices.
 5. Multiple Themes